Looking for the best day trips from Cancun, Mexico to get away from your all-inclusive vacation?

-8 Awesome Day Trips from Cancun
+15 Best Day Trips from Cancun

-We've had some amazing adventures in Mexico and here are some ideas for you to get off the resort and explore some of the awesome day trips from Cancun.
+We've had some amazing adventures in Mexico and here are some ideas for you to get off the resort and explore some of the best day trips from Cancun.

-1. Swim with Whale Sharks
+2. Swim with Whale Sharks

 They may be the biggest fish in the sea, but they are gentle giants.
 Growing to lengths of over 12 metres (40 feet) whale sharks are impressive to see.